adam-mcdaniel/sight/README.md

 ## Future
 ---
 I plan to develop this further to add features such as multithreaded, multiscaling template matching, and haarcascades.
+I also plan to add support for sliders.

 Other than that there's not much else to add, the base code is super small yet powerful, and flexible to change.